 “The game show portion in the book, the studio portion is like 5 pages,” de Souza told an Alamo Drafthouse Los Angeles audience during a post-screening Q&A earlier this year.
 “The host is a different guy from the producer.
 The producer’s really the prick.
 But the game show in the book is like a 1950s game show.
 Ever see reruns of You Bet Your Life with Groucho Marx?
 That’s what the game show is like.
 There’s a guy with a microphone, and a girl comes out with a box around her neck.
 The runners pick an envelope, and that gives you a head start, 10 minutes or 20 minutes.”

-Hardly cinematic, especially considering all the bells and whistles employed by actual mid-80s game shows the time like Wheel of Fortune and the $10,000 Pyramid.
-They needed a Running Man that looked more like something people would actually watch.
-But The Running Man in King’s novel is a month-long program that airs every night.
-The contestants tape themselves and mail the tapes back to the network, meaning the show isn’t actually live.
-Moreover, the stalkers are nondescript assassins embedded in the everyday world, meaning anyone at anytime could be the person who kills you.
+Hardly cinematic, especially considering all the bells and whistles employed by actual mid-80s game shows of the time like Wheel of Fortune and the $10,000 Pyramid.
+They needed a Running Man that looked more like something people would actually watch, yet The Running Man in King’s novel is a month-long program that airs every night.
+On top of that, the show isn’t even live since the contestants tape themselves and mail the tapes back to the network at the end of every day.
+Moreover, the stalkers are nondescript assassins embedded in the everyday world, meaning anyone at any time could be the person who kills you.
 A terrifying scenario, but one the runners voluntarily sign up for.

 The original director wanted to lean harder into the dystopia of it all.

 Greco-Italian director George Pan Cosmatos had made two movies since relocating to America, the first a horror film (1983’s Of Unknown Origin) which came and went, the second a little thing called Rambo: First Blood Part II (1985).
 The huge success of the latter got him the Running Man gig.